|Oracle® Communications Billing and Revenue Management Elastic Charging Engine 11.2 Concepts

 The BRM CDR Plug-in is a module within the Rated Event Formatter, which is used to transform rated event objects into CDR files in BRM CDR format, and EDR text format.

 The BRM Rated Event (RE) Loader loads the CDRs into BRM for updating customer account balances in BRM.
 See the BRM documentation for information about configuring RE Loader to load CDRs into BRM.

 See the discussion of configuring ECE in BRM Elastic Charging Engine System Administrator's Guide for information about configuring the BRM CDR Plug-in.

 When integrating PCRF policy clients with ECE, ECE acts as the Subscriber Profile Repository (SPR) because it stores the customer profile information used by the PCRF.
-ECE offers a combined Sp and Sy interface which the PCRF uses to retrieve customer preferences and policy counter information.
+ECE offers a combined Sp (implemented as Sh) and Sy interface which the PCRF uses to retrieve customer preferences and policy counter information.
 For more information, see "About ECE and Policy Clients" and see the discussion about PCRF policy clients in BRM Elastic Charging Engine Implementation Guide.

 ECE receives various types of requests from other applications.
 ECE processes the following types of requests:

 ECE offers services which expose its client APIs that applications can use to create these requests.
 For more information, see the ECE API Reference appendix in BRM Elastic Charging Engine Implementation Guide.